Kunjai10/ICT-171-assignment-2/assignment 2.md

 ##  Overview

-This documentation explains how I created and deployed my cloud server project using **Amazon EC2**, based entirely on the official ICT171 lab instructions.
-It is written to allow anyone (including myself in a crisis) to **rebuild the entire server from scratch** in under 2 hours.
+This documentation explains how I created and deployed my cloud server project using Amazon EC2, based entirely on the official ICT171 lab instructions.
+The project involved launching a Free Tier Ubuntu instance, installing and configuring Apache, and deploying a professionally styled static HTML website for a fictional clothing store.
+I registered the domain ron10.shop through GoDaddy and linked it to my EC2 instance using DNS configuration.
+All files were transferred securely using SCP, and the server was managed via SSH.
+The site includes a homepage, responsive product gallery, cart section, contact area, and a discussion panel explaining the build process.
+This documentation is written to allow anyone — including myself in a crisis — to rebuild the entire server from scratch in under 2 hours.
+It reflects my learning of core cloud infrastructure concepts, Linux administration, static site hosting, and practical web deployment skills.
 ---

 ##  Server Setup Instructions